 Sometimes it must have felt to Mom and Dad like pulling teeth, but their persistence gave me a familiarity with the Psalms...which I sometimes used as an excuse to avoid subsequent readings...but which also gave expression to the beauty of a frosty morning, “...he scattereth the hoarfrost like ashes....”
 (Psalm 147:16) and the fears I felt around my paper route, “Help, LORD! for the godly man ceaseth; for the faithful fail from among the children of men” (Psalm 12:1).

-My efforts to better understand were challenged first by seeing the Psalms as poetry but not seeing in the Psalms the kinds of rhyme and rhythm I expected.
+The next challenge I encountered had to do with seeing the Psalms as poetry but not seeing in the Psalms the kinds of rhyme and rhythm I expected.

 Derek Kidner, in the introduction to his two-volume commentary, explains Hebrew poetry is not measured out in syllables or feet as in English poetry, but “heard in the sound of, say, three or four stresses in a short sentence or phrase, matched by an answering line of about the same length....” and “What we have called a couplet...can build up at times to the higher climax of a triplet....”